-The Series 1 convertible preferred stock and Series 2 non-voting convertible preferred stock have various rights, privileges and features.
+The Series 1 convertible preferred stock and Series 2 non-voting convertible preferred stock authorized and outstanding have various rights, privileges and features.
 The Company determined that none of the features required bifurcation from the underlying shares, either because they are clearly and closely related to the underlying shares or because they do not meet the definition of a derivative.
-The rights, preferences, and privileges of the Company's Series 1 and Series 2 convertible preferred stock are as follows:
+The rights, preferences, and privileges of the Company's Series 1 convertible preferred stock and Series 2 non-voting convertible preferred stock are as follows: